HR Departments World-over have Missed this Opportunity

 I have now given a name to this special skill of managing IT-Driven

 Change.
-I call it Behavioral ITTM skill.
+I call it Behavioral IT® skill.
 HR folks can

 easily pick up Behavioral IT skills and contribute as Catalysts

-of IT-Driven Change.
-You can google on Behavioral IT to know more
+Behavioral IT, which is fairly simple.
+You can google on Behavioral IT to

 IT folks can continue to be the change agents, and HR needs to take on